Trust in project teams has been long acknowledged as an important driver of high-performing companies.

 Image credits: unsplash.com

-There are two famous sayings about success, which look only slightly different if you don’t pay a 100-percent attention.
+There are two famous sayings about success.
+They look only remotely different if you don’t pay 100-percent attention.

 Image credits: unsplash.com